Simulation of Lattice QCD with Domain-Wall Fermions: Introduction

 \section{Introduction}

 Quantum Chromodynamics (QCD) is the fundamental theory for the interaction between quarks and gluons.
 It provides the theoretical framework to understand the nuclear force/energy from the first principles.
-Morever, QCD plays an important role in the evolution of the early universe, from the quark-gluon phase to the hadron phase.
-Since quarks are relativistic fermions, they possess the chiral symmetry in the massless limit.
-The chiral symmetry forbids the additive mass renormalization which causes the fine-tuning problem associated with the scalar field.
+Moreover, QCD plays an important role in the evolution of the early universe, from the quark-gluon phase to the hadron phase.
+Since quarks are relativistic fermions, they possess chiral symmetry in the massless limit.
+Chiral symmetry forbids additive mass renormalization which causes the fine-tuning problem associated with the scalar field.
 In QCD, the chiral symmetry [$ SU_L(N_f) \times SU_R(N_f) $] of $ N_f $ massless quarks is spontaneously broken to $ SU_V(N_f) $, due to the strong interaction between quarks and gluons.
 This gives the (nearly) massless Goldstone bosons (pions) and their specific interactions.
-To investigate the spontaneously chiral symmetry breaking as well as the hadron physics from the first principles of QCD, it requires nonperturbative methods.
-So far, lattice QCD is the most promising approach, by discretizing the continuum space-time on a 4-dimensional lattice \cite{Wilson:1974sk}, and to compute physical observables by Monte Carlo simulations \cite{Creutz:1980zw}.
-However, in lattice QCD, formulating lattice fermion with exact chiral symmetry at finite lattice spacing is rather nontrivial, which is realized by the domain-wall fermion (DWF) on the (4+1)-dimensional lattice \cite{Kaplan:1992bt}, and the overlap fermion on the 4-dimensional lattice \cite{Neuberger:1997fp}.
+To investigate the spontaneous chiral symmetry breaking as well as hadron physics from the first principles of QCD, it requires nonperturbative methods.
+So far, lattice QCD is the most promising approach, discretizing the continuum space-time on a 4-dimensional lattice \cite{Wilson:1974sk}, and computing physical observables by Monte Carlo simulations \cite{Creutz:1980zw}.
+However, in lattice QCD, formulating lattice fermions with exact chiral symmetry at finite lattice spacing is rather nontrivial.
+This is realized through domain-wall fermions (DWF) on the (4+1)-dimensional lattice \cite{Kaplan:1992bt,Kaplan:sg} and overlap fermions on the 4-dimensional lattice \cite{Neuberger:1997fp,Narayanan:1995gw}.

 Lattice QCD with exact chiral symmetry \cite{Kaplan:1992bt,Neuberger:1997fp} is an ideal theoretical framework to study nonperturbative physics from the first principles of QCD.
-However, it is rather nontrivial to perform Monte Carlo simulation such that the chiral symmetry is preserved at a high precision and all topological sectors are sampled ergodically.
+However, it is rather nontrivial to perform Monte Carlo simulations such that the chiral symmetry is preserved at high precision and all topological sectors are sampled ergodically.